teknoprep/rv-generator/README.md

 </p>

 A **Raspberry Pi–based automatic generator controller** designed for RV use.
-This service safely controls generator start/stop relays, monitors system conditions (temperature, voltage/current), and runs reliably as a background service at boot.
+This service safely controls generator start/stop relays, monitors battery voltage, temperature, and system conditions, and runs reliably as a background service at boot.

 Built for **stability, safety, and unattended operation**.